WellCare: History

 WellCare began operations in 1985 in Tampa, Florida as a Medicaid provider for the State of Florida.
 In 1992, Kiran Patel, a cardiologist and entrepreneur, purchased the company.

-In 2002, Patel sold it to a NY investment group led by George Soros and Todd Farha.
-Also in 2002, Todd Farha joined the company as CEO.
+In 2002, Patel sold it to a New York investment group led by George Soros and Todd Farha.
+That same year, Todd Farha joined the company as CEO.

-In 2004, it became a public company via an initial public offering.
+In 2004, WellCare became a public company via an initial public offering.
+The company opened on New York Stock Exchange with a sale of 7.3 million shares, each share priced at $17.
 In 2006, WellCare began offering Medicare Advantage plans with prescription drug benefits after the signing of the Medicare Prescription Drug, Improvement, and Modernization Act in 2003.

-Also in 2006, WellCare began offering Medicare Part D plans.
+Also, in 2006, WellCare began offering Medicare Part D plans.

 2007 Florida investigations

-On October 24, 2007, law enforcement agents executed a search warrant on WellCare's headquarters in Tampa, FL based on a whistleblower complaint that provided evidence of WellCare inflating patients' treatment costs and not returning overpayments to the state.
+On October 24, 2007, law enforcement agents executed a search warrant on WellCare's headquarters in Tampa, Florida–based on a whistleblower complaint that provided evidence of WellCare inflating patients' treatment costs and not returning overpayments to the state.
 The complaint also named several employees who knew about the activities.

 In 2011, the SEC filed criminal charges against four WellCare executives.
 In 2013, the executives, including former CEO Todd Farha, were found guilty of the charges, including healthcare fraud and making false statements to law enforcement.
-Between 2008 and 2012, the company agreed to pay a total of $217.5 million to settle the claims against them.
+Between 2008 and 2012, the company agreed to pay $217.5 million to settle the claims against them.

-2008-2019
+2008–2019

 In January 2008, Heath Schiesser was promoted to president and CEO, replacing Todd Farha.
 Schiesser was replaced in December 2009 by Alec Cunningham.

-In 2012, WellCare expanded its Medicare business through the acquisition of several companies' Medicare businesses, including Arcadian Health Plan in Arizona and Easy Choice Health Plan in California.

-In November 2013, WellCare appointed Chairman David Gallitano to serve as interim CEO.
+In November 2013, WellCare appointed Chairman David Gallitano as interim CEO.

-In 2018, 2019 and 2020 Fortune magazine named WellCare as one of the World's Most Admired Companies.
+In 2018, 2019, and 2020 Fortune magazine named WellCare as one of the World's Most Admired Companies.

 Centene acquisition

-In January 2020, the company was acquired by Centene Corporation for $17 billion.
-According to Fierce Healthcare, the merger created one of the largest sponsors of government coverage in the country.
+In January 2020, Centene Corporation acquired the company for $17 billion.
 Following the merger, WellCare's CFO Andrew Asher became the CFO of Centene and CEO Kenneth Burdick joined the executive team at Centene.

 Acquisitions

-Since 2012, WellCare has acquired several Medicare & Medicaid supplement providers, including: